-OCV’s design for this mixed use New York City Landmarks Preservation Commission SoHo loft building modernized and transformed the rundown existing lobby to striking effect.
+OCV’s design for this mixed use New York City Landmarks Preservation Commission loft building on Lafayette Street modernized and transformed the rundown lobby to striking effect.

 This stretch of four historic commercial storefronts on the corner of Bleecker and Christopher Streets in the West Village received a Landmarks Preservation approved historic renovation with interior reconfiguration.